May 15, 2017

 - Hard Work Surface.
 The wobble board is made from a hard plastic.
 While this may be a lot easier to stand on than hard concrete for prolonged periods of time it is not ideal and you may even feel discomfort over time.
 You might find it value-added to place a softer surface or cut an anti-fatigue mat to fit on top of it.
 Instead of that you might find that running shoes can do the trick.

 - Workstation Ergonomics.
 This product is about 2 inches high.
-Keep this in mind when you are at your standing workstation as you will need to re-adjust the work surface height to keep it within a ideal working position.
-If you need help with figuring this out, you can check out our free eBook here.
+Keep this in mind when you are at your standing workstation as you will need to re-adjust the work surface height to keep it within an ideal working position.

 - Breaks Still Required.
 Although there are some minor postural and slight cardiovascular improvements (increased blood flow from lower leg muscle activation) from using this product you will still need to take regular breaks.
 Using this product while standing won't give you the whole body movement necessary to reduce the ergonomic risk associated with prolonged standing.